- What does “custom designed" mean?

 - What does “live edge” mean?

-Live edge means natural, unsawn edge.
+A live edge board, called a "slab" consists of a plank cut lengthwise from a whole log.
 A slab consists of a full-width plank sliced along the length of a log.
-The edges of the plank are therefore the outside of the log.
-The outside of logs can be smooth and regular or convoluted and irregular.
+The outsides of logs can be regular or convoluted.
 Some slabs still have bark on the edges, some don’t.

 - How do I choose among various kinds of wood?